horizontalsystems/blockchain-crypto-guides/fundamentals/2-wallets-explained.md

 The hybrid wallet system protects against hacking infrastructure on the side of wallet provider but opens the door for wallet provider to censor users in certain scenarios.

-> To sum up, always look for non-custodial wallets.
+> To sum up, always use a non-custodial wallet.

 When using non-custodial wallet you can be sure the funds are indeed under your control and not dependent on any third party.